Fury at the shaken Capitol over the attack, security, virus

 “McCarthy is all in with Trump,” said Paul Cook, who retired in January as a GOP congressman from California and had differences with him over the years.
 “I think sometimes you have the greater good of the country, it’s not always the party.”

+A senior congressional Republican and defender of McCarthy, who would only speak anonymously, said the GOP leader would have been criticized no matter how the congressional challenge to Biden’s electoral votes played out.
+The Republican also said McCarthy’s strong relationship with Trump has benefitted GOP lawmakers because it’s enabled him to talk Trump out of attacking them, especially moderate Republicans who vote against him.

-To Cook, it all comes down to the oath of office.
+But to Cook, it all comes down to the oath.
 “You take an oath, a lot of people kind of forget the words to that,” he said.

 In their oath of office, lawmakers vow to defend the Constitution “against all enemies, foreign and domestic.”